Chevrolet Cruze saloon

 Also, the narrow dimensions and big central tunnel make it hard to fit three adults in the back, with the middle seat's legroom in particular being very cramped.
 The hatchback model is far more practical and is the one we'd recommend.

 Reliability & safety

-Chevrolet went from not featuring at all in the 2012 Driver Power customer satisfaction survey to ranking 20th out of 32 in the 2013 manufacturer rankings.
+Chevrolet went from not featuring at all in our Driver Power 2012 customer satisfaction survey to ranking 20th out of 32 brands in the 2013 manufacturer rankings.
 The Cruze itself didn't feature in the top 150 car that year, but the Astra on which it's based came 103rd, which doesn't inspire confidence.

 The interior is well constructed and certainly feels durable, while the Vauxhall Insignia-inspired dashboard is actually quite upmarket, with an appealing centre console and blue-backed dials.
-Why so much of it is made from grey materials though, is anyone's guess, and some of the plastics are cheap and nasty, unfortunately.
-Having said that, the quality has taken a big leap compared to other Chevrolets we've driven.
+Why so much of it is made from dull grey materials isn't clear, however, while some of the plastics feel cheap and nasty.
+Having said that, quality has taken a big leap compared to other Chevrolets we've driven.

 Price, value for money & options

 Plenty of equipment in the only available model